Last Updated on 7 May 2024 by Cycloscope

 Best cheap bone conduction headphones for cycling

-These budget bone conduction headphones by Purerina are great for those cyclists that just want to listen to some podcast or audiobook while riding.
-The built-in 230mAh lithium battery supports standby time up to 10 days, phone calls up to 8 hours, and music play up to 6 hours.
+These budget bone conduction headphones by Purerina are great for those cyclists who just want to listen to some podcast or audiobook while riding.
+The built-in 230mAh lithium battery supports a standby time of up to 10 days, phone calls for up to 8 hours, and music plays for up to 6 hours.

-30 days free replacement and 12 months warranty service have your back covered in case you don’t like them, they really are a bang for the price.
+30-day free replacement and 12 months of warranty service have your back covered in case you don’t like them, they really are a bang for the price.

 Specs: